 The problem with the sizing of your agricultural tyres may be linked to use of a tyre series that is too small, preventing you from adapting to the weight of your implements.

+In this case, you will not get the most from your tractor.
 In short, you will not be able to increase its load capacity since you will have to respect the load index recommended by the manufacturer in order to avoid damaging your tyres prematurely.

 Your machine’s traction capacity will be too weak.
 This will lead to extra fuel consumption and a considerable loss of time.